 Cruel and Unusual Death: Deena.
 When Supershock goes nuts, he takes her into space and exposes her to hard vacum, then kills her and resuscitates her three more times, before literally removing her heart and keeping her alive to see it in his hand.
 Yeesh.

 Death Glare: Christian and Deena both do this on occasion.
+In one instance Deena gives the head of "Powers That Be" an epic three panel death glare.

 Expository Hairstyle Change: As Diamond, Christian had long hair.
 When he lost his powers, he cut it short and has kept it that way ever since.